RiccardoDestratis/biblerush/docs/epics.md

 ---

-### Story 4.2: AI Image Generation Pipeline with DALL-E 3
+### Story 4.2: AI Image Generation Pipeline with NanoBanana

 As a developer,
 I want an automated pipeline to generate AI Biblical imagery for each question,